-Rather than relying on blanket bans, this approach centers on empowerment, inclusion, safety, and responsibility.
+Rather than relying on blanket bans, this approach focuses on empowerment, inclusion, safety, and responsibility.
 It aligns with the UN Convention on the Rights of the Child and integrates four key guiding principles:

 1. Non-Discrimination